The Soldier’s Reward: Roman Citizenship and Biblical Echoes in Germany

 The gate was open.

-Inside, we discovered the foundations of Roman fort, built in the late third century AD.
-It was a part of a larger network of defensive positions at the junction of the three rivers.
-These structures, in turn, were a part of the forward line of military camps known collectively as the Roman limes.
-This line was occupied by irregulars, often locals, who enforced the policies of the Empire in exchange for a good salary, housing, and, hopefully, citizenship.*
+It was part of a larger network of defensive positions at the junction of the three rivers—military camps known collectively as the Roman limes.
+These outposts were often manned by locals who enforced imperial policy in exchange for a salary, housing, and the ultimate prize: citizenship.*

 Vicki standing near a corner tower of Fort Boiotro.